aerospike/aerospike-rest-gateway/docs/operate.md

 # DEPRECATED

-    Operatation documentation is now imbedded in the swagger documentation.
+# Operation documentation is now embedded in the swagger documentation as of 2.0.1

 # Rest Gateway Operations